 The first thing you need to know about responsible e-waste disposal is that you should recycle any and all electronics.
-Unfortunately, electronic devices, and especially computer equipment and devices, are often laden with toxins that could prove harmful if they escaped into the environment, say in a landfill.
+Unfortunately, electronic devices, and especially computer equipment and devices, are often full of your private information you need to protect and laden with toxins that could prove harmful if they escape into the environment, say in a landfill.
 This, in turn, could poison and pollute the air, soil, and waterways, negatively impacting surrounding ecosystems in your community or elsewhere (like undeveloped nations where e-wastes is commonly dumped).

 Still, if you’ve tried recycling on your own, you may have found that local recycling centers are somewhat restrictive when it comes to the types of electronic devices they’ll accept.
 Or perhaps they lack the level of security you need to fully comply with consumer privacy laws.
 Maybe they’re not terribly forthcoming about their downstream practices (i.e. other vendors they subcontract with for destruction or recycling purposes).

-What can you do to ensure that you comply with all applicable rules and regulations when it comes to e-waste recycling, and which IT assets can you actually recycle?
-Here’s what every North Dakota business owner should know.
+So what can you do to ensure that you comply with all applicable rules and regulations when it comes to e-waste recycling, and which IT assets can you actually recycle?
+Here’s what every North Dakota and South Dakota business owner should know.

 Partnering with a Certified ITAD Service Provider

-The best way to save time and money and ensure compliance with environmental and consumer privacy laws when it comes to e-waste recycling is to partner with a certified ITAD service provider, one that holds certifications from the NAID, eStewards, and more, proving that they submit to auditing and oversight in order to maintain their certified status.
+The best way to save time and money while ensuring compliance with environmental and data privacy laws when it comes to e-waste recycling is to partner with a certified ITAD service provider, one that holds certifications from R2 and eStewards, proving that they submit to third-party auditing and oversight in order to maintain their certified status.